Deposit Interest

 Foreign deposit income

-The extent to which you are liable to Irish income tax on your foreign-sourced deposit interest income depends on your residence and domicile status.
-For more information, please see Tax residence.
+The extent to which you are liable to Irish Income Tax on your foreign-sourced deposit interest income depends on your residence and domicile status.
+For further information, please see Tax residence.

 Note